samoht/toc/README.md

-# TOC - Manage tables of contents in Markdown files
+# TOC - Manage Tables of Contents in Markdown Files

 This repository contains a simple utility to manage tables of contents for Github Markdown files.